paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-006-game-and-bird-preserves-protection.md

 ### Statutory Notes

 #### References in Text
 The Federal Advisory Committee Act, referred to in subsec. (f), is Pub.
 L. 92–463, Oct.
 6, 1972, 86 Stat.
-770, as amended, which is set out in the Appendix to Title 5, Government Organization and Employees.
+770, which is set out in the Appendix to Title 5, Government Organization and Employees.

 #### Amendments
 1998—Subsec. (c)(5).
 Pub.
 L. 105–244 substituted “[section 1001 of title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1001&num=0&edition=prelim))” for “[section 1141(a) of title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1141/a&num=0&edition=prelim))”.